 Lee’s advice to anyone thinking about starting a collection is: “Don’t just hit your local shop and start buying shiny things and #1 issues – they often don’t have much value, despite having ‘collector’s item’ on the cover, and you are not going to sell them for £1,000 in six months or sixty years.”
 He also says that the market tends to be flooded by #1 issues, with far less #2s and #3s in circulation, so try to get your hands on these.

 Although Lee has no intention of selling his collection (“once it’s bagged and boxed it’s here to stay!”) he estimates that if he sold each book separately online some would be worth upwards of £30 an issue – 15 times their original cost.

 Simon has been collecting comics for more than 30 years and now has around 500 – but while he loves reading them, he’s also made money selling them on eBay.

 Simon’s best sale was £120 for a complete set of the popular Preacher comics, although he recommends you focus on rare individual issues for making serious money.

-Before the mid-1970s, there were no dedicated comic shops, so any books printed before then “had their time on the stands and then were gone” as Simon puts it.
+Before the mid-1970s, there were no dedicated comic shops.
+Any comic books printed before then “had their time on the stands and then were gone” as Simon puts it.
 Plus, a comic wasn’t seen as something worth keeping because “there was no thought to its worth or value” at the time.
 Simon highly recommends comics from before this period.

-While you might think you should aim purely for #1 issues, Simon reckons it may be worth your while concentrating on #2s and #3s as “the number of readers levels off following the launch of a new title.”
+While you might think you should aim purely for #1 issues, Simon also reckons it may be worth your while concentrating on #2s and #3s.
+“The number of readers levels off following the launch of a new title.”
 This means fewer of these were bought and kept, making them very rare.

 Simon buys most of his books through OK Comics, an independent retailer with knowledgeable and passionate staff.
 He does his selling on eBay.